 It is recommended to successfully pass the exams of Business Ethics before attending this course.

-Sustainability is most commonly defined as meeting the needs of the present generation without compromising the ability of future generations to meet their own needs (Brundtland Report, 1987).
+Sustainability is commonly defined as meeting the needs of the present generation without compromising the ability of future generations to meet their own needs (Brundtland Report, 1987).
 It is characterized by three overarching concerns: maintaining ecological and environmental health; creating economic welfare; and ensuring social justice.

 This module (Governing Sustainability) is part of a 12 CFU course on Sustainability Accounting and Governing Sustainability.
 The full course (12 CFU) focuses not only on the material requirements for sustainability, but also on the social, political, cultural and economic dynamics shaping it.